pythonindia/inpycon2023/data/reporting-guide.md

 Reporting Guide aims to provide clear instructions on how to report any concerns and the steps we will take to address reported incidents.

-## Reporting Process
+### Reporting Process

-If you experience or witness any behavior that you believe violates the PyCon India Code Of Conduct, we encourage you to report it as soon as possible.
+If you experience any harassment, or unfair treatment, or witness any behavior you believe violates the PyCon India [Code Of Conduct](../code-of-conduct), we encourage you to report it as soon as possible.
 Reports can be made through the following channels:

 a. **Contact a Volunteer:** Look for individuals wearing "PyCon India Volunteer" badges and approach them to make your report in person.